MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 > [!NOTE]
 > The removal of of admin rights and access, as well as, Application execution control (AppLocker) are managed by the policy profiles that are deployed.

 After the script successfully executes, you can make updates to profiles and policies in Intune.
-The scripts will create policies and profiles for you, but you must assign the policies to your **Secure Workstations** device group.
+The scripts create policies and profiles for you, but you must assign the policies to your **Secure Workstations** device group.

 * Here's where you can find the Intune device configuration profiles created by the scripts: **Azure portal** > **Microsoft Intune** > **Device configuration** > **Profiles**.
 * Here's where you can find the Intune device compliance policies created by the scripts: **Azure portal** > **Microsoft Intune** > **Device Compliance** > **Policies**.